Repair options and materials for fogged headlight lenses

 The Headlight Lens Fogging Problem

-Plastic lenses can become dull, scratch and yellow over time.
+Plastic lenses can become dull, scratched and yellow over time.
 Polishing them will clear the haze.

 Photo 1: Sand horizontally